shruthishri/CPS-news-category-classification/README.md

 **CPS News Category Classification**

-This repository contains code for training a news category classification model using a Naive Bayes algorithm.
+This repository contains code for training a news category classification model using Multinomial Naive Bayes algorithm.
 The goal is to classify news headlines into different categories.
 The project includes data preprocessing, model training, evaluation, and testing.

 **Prerequisites**